PDE-based Group Equivariant Convolutional Neural Networks: Equivariance: Groups Homogeneous Spaces

 \begin{proof} This is an consequence of Lem.~\ref{lem:heat_kernel_squeeze} and the fact that $q_{t,\alpha}$ is positive, applying the integral from \eqref{keyrelation} yields:

 The other inequality works the same way.

 \end{proof}

 Although the approximation \eqref{eq:alpha_kernel_approx} is helpful in the proof above it contains some integration and is not an explicit expression.
-We leave developing a more explicit and computable approximation for $0<\alpha<1$ for future work.
+Our initial experiments with diffusion for $\alpha=1$ showed that (for the applications under consideration at least) adding diffusion did not improve performance.
+For that reason we chose not to focus further on diffusion in this work.
+We leave developing a more explicit and computable approximation for diffusion kernels for $0<\alpha<1$ for future work.